 📚 As an advocate for interdisciplinary work, I am looking for PhD students to join me in pursuing high quality research at the intersection between culture and technology.
 You can read more about my work, or see my research interests or my publications to know more about the areas in which I work.
+If you are a current or former student and want a reference letter, see this.

 About you